bikegirl/academic-kickstart/content/project/extracurricular/flashmob/index.md

 ---
-title: Dance Choreography
+title: West Coast Swing Choreography Promo Video
-summary: I choreographed a west coast swing routine for all of Austin in 2014!!!
+summary: Promo Video of the west coast swing choreography I created for a 2014 flashmob for all of Austin (I'm dancing in the front row)
-tags:
 - Extracurricular
 date: "2014-09-06T00:00:00Z"